 A: First of all, thank you for this question, which is less trivial than it may first seem.
 Let’s start by reflecting on gratitude, a positive emotion.

 Feeling grateful is nearly synonymous with happiness, well-being, and life satisfaction.
 And expressing gratitude to others increases social closeness, liking, and perceptions of similarity.
-Numerous negotiation experts have stressed the power of expressing appreciation and showing gratitude as a way of inspiring cooperation and reciprocation.
+Numerous negotiation experts have stressed the power of expressing appreciation and showing gratitude for concessions in negotiations as a way of inspiring cooperation and reciprocation.

 Despite the abundant benefits of gratitude, we also need to consider when and why expressing gratitude might have negative consequences, especially in a culture where saying thank you has become routine.